 A relationship break-up is a major life event.
 Surround yourself with positive people, don’t listen to all the advice you will inevitably get from family and friends and speak to a coach or therapist to help navigate the emotional elements of your separation.

-For more information on this article, please contact Annie Joseph.
+For more information on this article, please contact Zoe Porter or Jayne Turner.
 Our Family team appreciate that a relationship breakdown is a traumatic event and treat all issues with sensitivity, providing a tailored service to meet your demands.